 Here are 7 tips on improving your Technical SEO:

 1. Conduct a website audit

-You might want to update your web pages.
+You might want to update your web pages with valid product schema markup.
 Moreover, recheck your URLs to see if they’re all still running as they should.
 Are your metatags still relevant?
 Conduct research on the keywords appropriate to your business & develop a strategy to make use of top-ranking ones with good search volumes to the best of your capabilities.
 However, if you’ve been around the ecommerce scene for quite a while, (e.g. have experience selling on Amazon), you may have way too many pages than you can manage.
 That’s okay.
 Identify key pages to optimize first.
 From there, insert long-tail keyword variations, action words, & your own unique selling points.